Obstetrics and gynaecology are two medical specialities that deal with the reproductive system of a female.

 - Screening, detection and treatment of gynaecological malignancies

 Usually, women see their gynaecologist for their annual Pap test and pelvic exam.
 Some other reasons they see a gynaecologist are for any pain, discomfort or infection in the uterus, breasts or genitals.
 Furthermore, gynaecologists also provide assistance with infertility issues as well as contraception.
 Gynaecology is all about diagnosing and treating diseases of the reproductive system such as cancer of the fallopian tubes, ovaries, cervix, uterus, and vagina.
-A gynaecologist also helps in treating prolapse of the pelvic organs.
+A gynaecologist also helps in pelvic organ prolapse treatment.
 This ailment is usually present in postmenopausal females with weakened pelvic muscles that are unable to support the uterus or bladder normally.

 The Max Institute of Obstetrics and Gynaecology is one of the best maternity hospitals which offer the finest care to women seeking gynaecological help.
 Our broad spectrum of services includes adolescent health programme, preconception counselling, reproductive medicine, pre-natal classes, preventive health programme, high-risk pregnancy care, contraceptive medicine, IVF programme, menopausal care, assisted conception and infertility solutions.